Employment Opportunities

 Westminster takes great pride in the success of our interscholastic athletic program.
 Our 316 state championships are unrivaled in Georgia and are validation of the ability for our faculty and staff to connect with our students inside and outside of the classroom.
 Our commitment to the teacher-coach model ensures that we hire and support teachers who will engage and develop our students through interscholastic athletics.

-Our Head of Program positions accompany full-time positions at the school.
 If you are interested in coaching and in a faculty or staff opening, please visit the Westminster Employment Opportunities Page for more information about joining Westminster.

 Current Coaching Opportunities